hugorbarbosa/cpp-design-patterns/README.md

 The answer is: **SOLID principles** and **Design patterns**.

-This project addresses both of these topics.

 ## Project structure

-This project is structured as follows:

 - [SOLID principles](./solid/solid_principles.md): description of the SOLID design principles.
-- [Design patterns](./design_patterns/design_patterns.md): presentation of software design patterns, as well as examples implemented in C++.
+- [Design patterns](./design_patterns/design_patterns.md): presentation of software design patterns, as well as code examples using C++.

 **Note:** This project uses UML diagrams.
 For more details about UML, please consult this [guide](https://github.com/hugorbarbosa/tutorials/blob/main/uml_basics/uml_basics.md).